d3mo17/direzione/README.md

 # Direzione

 A browser based application to manage a martial arts tournament.
-In its early state it can handle a playlist of opponents and displays the scoring by a scoreboard.
+In its early state, it can handle a playlist of opponents and displays the scoring by a scoreboard.

 ### Features / Structure / Interface